hermandyudin/demo/doc/ABOUT.md

 participant ModelRegistry
-ModelInstance->>ModelRegistry: Sends request to login in registry ModelRegistry->>ModelInstance: Pings a model to check if it's alive ModelInstance-->>ModelRegistry: Reacts on ping, in other case Model Registry removes it ModelInstance-->>ModelInstance: Sends request to logout before turning off
+ModelInstance->>ModelRegistry: Sends request to login in registry ModelRegistry->>ModelInstance: Pings a model to check if it's alive ModelInstance->>ModelRegistry: Reacts on ping, in other case Model Registry removes it ModelInstance->>ModelRegistry: Sends request to logout before turning off
 ```

 ## How to add new model